How requests for information are handled at the station

 All Southeastern stations, and the stations at which we call have Customer Information Screens (CIS).
 These display details of the next train to depart the station, as well as calling points.
 In addition, most of our stations have a public address (PA) system which provides audio details of the information displayed on the screens.

-All Southeastern trains have Passenger Information System (PIS) which provide visual updates of the journey and automatic announcements about the stations the train will call at.
-Where we have on board staff, such as conductors or On Board Managers they will also do their best to walk through the train to provide information to all customers.
+All Southeastern trains have Passenger Information Systems (PIS) which provide visual updates of the journey and automatic announcements about the stations the train will call at.
+Where we have on-board staff, such as Conductors or On-Board Managers they will also do their best to walk through the train to provide information to all customers.

 During planned disruption any customers booking assistance, are advised by our customer services team in advance of travel.